NehaRamesh2003/Parking_Occupancy_Counter/README.md

-Sure, here it is formatted for easy copy-pasting:
+Sure, here is the updated README file without the requirements part:

 ---